 The Online RN BS

 The Online RN BS program plan is designed to facilitate educational mobility for those registered nurses who wish to earn the Bachelor of Science degree with a major in nursing.
-The didactic portion of the RN-BS program is on-line.
+The RN-BS program is 100% online.
 Two of the courses (NURS 4614 & NURS 4823) contain nontraditional clinical components that are accomplished through a combination of class projects and a clinical evidence based capstone in collaboration with a preceptor.

 The upper division courses can be completed in one calendar year of full-time study, although many students elect to complete the program on a part-time basis.

 Before You Apply

 - RN BS Admission Requirements

 includes prerequisites, core, credit awarded, course requirements, and advanced placement

 - What if I am not a registered nurse?